lesander/Minion/README.md

 ### FAQ's
+No FAQ's yet..

 ### Troubleshooting
+No Troubleshooting yet..

 ## Getting involved
+Do you want to report a bug, request a feature, contribute or translate the remote?
+Check out our handsome guide: [Contributing to Popcorn Time Remote](/CONTRIBUTING.md).
+All help is more than welcome!

 ## Versioning
 For transparency and insight into our release cycle, and for striving to maintain backwards compatibility, Popcorn Time Remote will be maintained according to the [Semantic Versioning](http://semver.org/) guidelines as much as possible.